 HIST 655.
 World Political and Social Thought to Early Modern Times.
 3 credits.
-(Cross-listed as POSC 555.)

 A study of the most significant political and social ideas from around the world.
 Emphasis will be both on the classics and the popular ideas from Western Asia, China, Greece, India, Rome, Japan and the developing states of Europe from ancient times through the 18th century.